SumoLogic/sumologic-solution-templates/software-development-optimization-terraform/getting_started_guides/github.md

 **Copy your access token to another location.
 You will need it later**

-## Step 4 - Prepare the automation
+## Step 4 - Run the automation

-In this step, you will use a script that will automatically configure Terraform to create all the necessary resources to ingest GitHub data into Sumo Logic.
+In this step, a script will run that will run Terraform to automatically create all the necessary resources to ingest GitHub data into Sumo Logic.

 Run this command `sh -c "$(curl -sSL https://raw.githubusercontent.com/ccaum/sumologic-solution-templates/github_getting_started_guide/software-development-optimization-terraform/scripts/getting-started)" -- github`